EllaCloudCannon/sendit-hugo-template/content/blog/best-email-sending-services.md

 ### Tracking

-Choose a reliable ESP that allows you to track opens and clicks so you can figure out which types of messages work best for your audience.
+Choose a reliable ESP that allows you to track test opens and clicks so you can figure out which types of messages work best for your audience.

 ### Send your best email